stonepros/stone/doc/man/8/stone-deploy.rst

 mon
 ---

-Deploy Ceph monitor on remote hosts. ``mon`` makes use of certain subcommands to deploy Ceph monitors on other nodes.
+Deploy Stone monitor on remote hosts. ``mon`` makes use of certain subcommands to deploy Stone monitors on other nodes.

-Subcommand ``create-initial`` deploys for monitors defined in ``mon initial members`` under ``[global]`` section in Ceph configuration file, wait until they form quorum and then gatherkeys, reporting the monitor status along the process.
+Subcommand ``create-initial`` deploys for monitors defined in ``mon initial members`` under ``[global]`` section in Stone configuration file, wait until they form quorum and then gatherkeys, reporting the monitor status along the process.
 If monitors don't form quorum the command will eventually time out.

 Usage::

-	ceph-deploy mon create-initial
+	stone-deploy mon create-initial

-Subcommand ``create`` is used to deploy Ceph monitors by explicitly specifying the hosts which are desired to be made monitors.
-If no hosts are specified it will default to use the ``mon initial members`` defined under ``[global]`` section of Ceph configuration file. ``create`` first detects platform and distro for desired hosts and checks if hostname is compatible for deployment.
+Subcommand ``create`` is used to deploy Stone monitors by explicitly specifying the hosts which are desired to be made monitors.
+If no hosts are specified it will default to use the ``mon initial members`` defined under ``[global]`` section of Stone configuration file. ``create`` first detects platform and distro for desired hosts and checks if hostname is compatible for deployment.
 It then uses the monitor keyring initially created using ``new`` command and deploys the monitor in desired host.
 If multiple hosts were specified during ``new`` command